open-spaced-repetition/srs-benchmark/README.md

 ### Metrics

-We use two metrics in the SRS benchmark to evaluate how well these algorithms work: log loss and a custom RMSE that we call RMSE (bins).
+We use three metrics in the SRS benchmark to evaluate how well these algorithms work: log loss, AUC, and a custom RMSE that we call RMSE (bins).

 - Log Loss (also known as Binary Cross Entropy): Utilized primarily for its applicability in binary classification problems, log loss serves as a measure of the discrepancies between predicted probabilities of recall and review outcomes (1 or 0).
-It quantifies how well the algorithm approximates the true recall probabilities, making it an important metric for model evaluation in spaced repetition systems.
+It quantifies how well the algorithm approximates the true recall probabilities, making it an important metric for algorithm evaluation in spaced repetition systems.
 Log Loss ranges from 0 to infinity, lower is better.
+- AUC (Area under the ROC Curve): AUC represents the degree or measure of separability.
+It tells how much the algorithm is capable of distinguishing between classes.
+AUC ranges from 0 to 1, however, in practice it's almost always greater than 0.5; higher is better.
-- Root Mean Square Error in Bins (RMSE (bins)): This is a metric engineered for the SRS benchmark.
+- Root Mean Square Error in Bins (RMSE (bins)): This is a metric designed for use in the SRS benchmark.
 In this approach, predictions and review outcomes are grouped into bins based on three features: the interval length, the number of reviews, and the number of lapses.
 Within each bin, the squared difference between the average predicted probability of recall and the average recall rate is calculated.
 These values are then weighted according to the sample size in each bin, and then the final weighted root mean square error is calculated.
-This metric provides a nuanced understanding of model performance across different probability ranges.
+This metric provides a nuanced understanding of algorithm performance across different probability ranges.
 For more details, you can read [The Metric](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Metric).
 RMSE (bins) ranges from 0 to 1, lower is better.

-If you are unsure what metric to look at, look at RMSE (bins).
-Its value can be interpreted as "the average difference between the predicted probability of recalling a card and the measured probability".
-For example, if RMSE (bins)=0.05, it means that that algorithm is, on average, wrong by 5% when predicting the probability of recall.

-### Models
+### Algorithms

 - FSRS v3: the first version of the FSRS algorithm that people actually used.
 - FSRS v4: the upgraded version of FSRS, made better with help from the community.
 - FSRS-4.5: the minorly improved version based on FSRS v4.
 The shape of the forgetting curve has been changed.
 This benchmark also includes FSRS-4.5 with default parameters (which have been obtained by running FSRS-4.5 on all 20 thousand collections) and FSRS-4.5 where only the first 4 parameters (values of initial stability after the first review) are optimized and the rest are set to default.
+- FSRS-5: the latest version of FSRS.
+Unlike the previous versions, it takes into account same-day reviews.
+Same-day reviews are used only for training, and not for evaluation.
-- FSRS-rs: the Rust port of FSRS-4.5.
+- FSRS-rs: the Rust port of FSRS-5.
 See also: https://github.com/open-spaced-repetition/fsrs-rs
 - GRU: a type of neural network that's often used for making predictions based on a sequence of data.
 It's a classic in the field of machine learning for time-related tasks.
     - GRU-P: a variant of GRU that removes forgetting curve and predicts the probability of recall directly.
-- DASH: the model proposed in [here](https://scholar.colorado.edu/concern/graduate_thesis_or_dissertations/zp38wc97m).
+- DASH: the model proposed in [this paper](https://scholar.colorado.edu/concern/graduate_thesis_or_dissertations/zp38wc97m).
 The name stands for Difficulty, Ability, and Study History.
 In our benchmark, we only use the Ability and Study History because the Difficulty part is not applicable to our dataset.
 We also added two other variants of this model: DASH[MCM] and DASH[ACT-R].
-For more details, you can read the paper [here](https://www.politesi.polimi.it/retrieve/b39227dd-0963-40f2-a44b-624f205cb224/2022_4_Randazzo_01.pdf).
+For further information, please refer to [this paper](https://www.politesi.polimi.it/retrieve/b39227dd-0963-40f2-a44b-624f205cb224/2022_4_Randazzo_01.pdf).
-- ACT-R: the model proposed in [here](http://act-r.psy.cmu.edu/wordpress/wp-content/themes/ACT-R/workshops/2003/proceedings/46.pdf).
+- ACT-R: the model proposed in [this paper](http://act-r.psy.cmu.edu/wordpress/wp-content/themes/ACT-R/workshops/2003/proceedings/46.pdf).
 It includes an activation-based system of declarative memory.
 It explains the spacing effect by the activation of memory traces.
 - HLR: the model proposed by Duolingo.
 Its full name is Half-Life Regression.
-For more details, you can read the paper [here](https://github.com/duolingo/halflife-regression).
+For further information, please refer to the [this paper](https://github.com/duolingo/halflife-regression).
 - Transformer: a type of neural network that has gained popularity in recent years due to its superior performance in natural language processing.
 ChatGPT is based on this architecture.
 - SM-2: one of the early algorithms used by SuperMemo, the first spaced repetition software.
 It was developed more than 30 years ago, and it's still popular today.
 [Anki's default algorithm is based on SM-2](https://faqs.ankiweb.net/what-spaced-repetition-algorithm.html), [Mnemosyne](https://mnemosyne-proj.org/principles.php) also uses it.
+Theis algorithm does not predict the probability of recall natively; therefore, for the sake of the benchmark, the output was modified based on some assumptions about the forgetting curve.
 - NN-17: a neural network approximation of [SM-17](https://supermemo.guru/wiki/Algorithm_SM-17).
 It has a comparable number of parameters, and according to our estimates, it performs similarly to SM-17.
 - AVG: an "algorithm" that outputs a constant equal to the user's average retention.
 Has no practical applications and is intended only to serve as a baseline.

-For more details about the FSRS algorithm, read this wiki page: [The Algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).
+For further information regarding the FSRS algorithm, please refer to the following wiki page: [The Algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).

 ## Result

 Total number of users: 19,990.

 Total number of reviews for evaluation: 707,964,360.
-Same-day reviews are excluded; only one review per day (the first chronologically) is used by each algorithm.
-This is why the number of reviews is significantly lower than the 1.5 billion mentioned earlier.
+Same-day reviews are excluded; only one review per day (the first chronologically) is used by each algorithm, except for FSRS-5.
+This is why the number of reviews is significantly lower than the 1.7 billion figure mentioned earlier.
 Plus, an outlier filter is also used.

-The following tables show the weighted means and the 99% confidence intervals.
+The following tables present the means and the 99% confidence intervals.
 The best result is highlighted in **bold**.
 The rightmost column shows the number of optimizable (trainable) parameters.
 If a parameter is a constant, it is not included.

 ### Weighted by the number of reviews